 In addition to the direct economic benefits, the Gas Conditioning Plant will help to underpin east Australia’s energy future ensuring a supply of cleaner burning natural gas for future generations.
-Natural gas has the potential to significantly reduce emissions because it emits up to 60 percent less CO2 than coal when used for electricity generation The Outlook for Energy: A View to 2040 – ExxonMobil.

 The Gas Conditioning Plant has been designed in an environmentally responsible manner in accordance with applicable Acts, Regulations and Policies, as well as company global best practices.

 Construction on the Gas Conditioning Plant began in December 2013 and the facility is in the final stages of startup.

 If you have any queries, please contact us.

 Learn more about the construction of the Gas Conditioning Plant in our latest newsletter, outlining progress to date and highlighting key upcoming activities:

 The Gas Conditioning Plant is being developed by Esso Australia as part of the Gippsland Basin Joint Venture in which Esso Australia Resources Pty Ltd (EARPL) and BHP Billiton Petroleum (Bass Strait) Pty Ltd each have a 50 percent interest.
 The Turrum and Tuna developments are also part of the Gippsland Basin Joint Venture.
 The Kipper joint venture participants are Esso Australia Resources Pty Ltd (32.5% and Operator), BHP Billiton Petroleum (Bass Strait) Pty Ltd (32.5%) and Mitsui E&P Australia Pty Ltd (35%).